alisw/alisw.github.io/infrastructure-mesos.markdown

 ## Setting up the OpenStack environment:
 {: #setup}

 First of all make sure you have all the rights to create machines in OpenStack and to administer them via Puppet.

-To get the OpenStack rights, open a request in [CERN Cloud Service Now](https://cern.service-now.com/service-portal/function.do?name=cloud-infrastructure&s=cloud) asking to be added to the "{{site.openstack_project}}" project.

-To get the Puppet rights, you should ask to be member of the alice-agile-admin egroup using the [egroups interface](https://egroups.cern.ch).
+To get the OpenStack access rights, you should ask to become member of the `alice-vm-admin` egroup.
+To get the Puppet rights, you should ask to become member of the `alice-agile-admin` egroup.
+This can be done using the usual [egroups interface](https://egroups.cern.ch).

 Once you have those rights to use OpenStack you need to go to CERN OpenStack administration
 machines: `aiadm.cern.ch` and obtain the OpenStack credentials by doing: